camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/guides/using-existing-elasticsearch.md

 description: "Learn how to use an existing Elasticsearch instance in Camunda 8 Self-Managed deployment."
 ---

-By default, the [Helm chart deployment](../deploy.md) creates a new elassticsearch instance, but it's possible to use an existing elasticsearch instance either inside the same Kubernetes cluster or outside of it.
-This guide steps through using an existing elasticsearch instance.
+By default, the [Helm chart deployment](../deploy.md) creates a new elassticsearch instance, but it's possible to use an existing Elasticsearch instance either inside the same Kubernetes cluster or outside of it.
+This guide steps through using an existing Elasticsearch instance.

 ## Connecting to existing Elasticsearch without a certificate